Step into the past with a cruise to the Caribbean Old Cities.

 In the walled city of Tulum, accessible from the port at Cozumel, Mexico, you can spend the morning learning about the seaport's history of turquoise and jade trading and hiking along the ruins of the nearly half-mile wall.
 In the afternoon, venture down to Playa Paraiso for a taste of paradise, where you can enjoy a seaside massage or cool off with a fresh coconut.

-A trip to Willemstad, Curacao isn't complete without wandering past the brightly-hued Dutch colonial buildings that line St. Anna Bay.
-And make sure you save some time to soak up the sun at one of the tiny island’s serene and secluded white-sand beaches, famous for their colorful coral reefs.
+A trip to Willemstad, Curacao isn't complete without wandering past the brightly-hued Dutch colonial buildings that line St Anna Bay.
+And make sure you save some time to soak up the sun at one of the tiny island’s serene and secluded white-sand beaches, famous for their colourful coral reefs.

 The cities of the Caribbean are filled with thousands of years of history.
-Discover colonial fortresses and cathedrals on your next Caribbean old cities vacation.
+Discover colonial fortresses and cathedrals on your next Caribbean old cities holiday.